Bare Root "Freedom" Black Currant Plants

 • Pollinator-friendly – Early spring blooms support local bees

-Black Currant Fun Facts
+Black Currant Bare Root Facts

 Botanical Name: Ribes nigrum ‘Freedom’